Carlos García Ottati: Kavak

 Kavak was born out of Ottati's personal experience of moving from Colombia to Mexico.
 After being scammed while selling his car and encountering legal issues with a vehicle he purchased, Ottati envisioned a business model that controlled all stages of the car buying and selling process.
 By purchasing used cars from individuals, reconditioning them in proprietary workshops, selling them, and offering financing and post-sale guarantees, Kavak aimed to eliminate fraud risks and improve accessibility for those unable to afford a new car.

 Founded in 2016, Kavak emerged in a Mexican used car market plagued by a 40% fraud rate.
 Offering secure transactions, the company quickly gained user trust.
 The model proved highly adaptable to other emerging markets facing similar issues, attracting significant investment from leading venture capital firms including SoftBank, Greenoaks Capital, and Peter Thiel's Founders Fund, which collectively invested over $1 billion.

 In its Series C funding round led by SoftBank, Kavak reached a valuation of $1.15 billion in 2020, becoming Mexico's first unicorn startup.
 By 2021, after raising $700 million in its Series E round, Kavak's valuation soared to over $8.7 billion, making it Latin America's highest-valuation startup.

-Currently, Kavak operates in eight countries worldwide, including Mexico, Argentina, Brazil, Chile, the United Arab Emirates, Saudi Arabia, and Oman.
+Currently, Kavak operates in nine countries worldwide, including Mexico, Argentina, Brazil, Chile, the United Arab Emirates, Turkey, Saudi Arabia, and Oman.
 It is one of the first Mexican startups to expand into the Middle East and has achieved the largest operational scale of a used car company in emerging markets.